pkasela/DESIRE-ME/README.md

 ## Training and Testing

-To train the models so to the `src` folder and run the following:
+To train the models so go to the src folder (`cd src`) folder and run the following:

 ```
 DATASET=nq-train